lomorage/homepage/content/buy.md

 # Lomorage - Save the moments, enjoy the memories

-We are group of engineers from Silicon Valley, after tried with existing photo backup and management solutions, we think people need **more easier to use, more stable affordable solution, which includes the photo backup, management, share and show**.
 We build Lomorage with love of the family, and we care about privacy, we are the users of Lomorage, and we constantly improve it with user's feedback.

 ## Online store coming soon